groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/mpx-to-potm.md

         - icon: "far fa-file-MPX"
           title: " About MPX File Format"
           content: |
-            MPX, Microsoft Exchange File Format, is an ASCII file format for transferring of project information between Microsoft Project (MSP) and other applications that support the MPX file format such as Primavera Project Planner, Sciforma and Timerline Precision Estimating.
+            MPX, Microsoft Exchange File Format, is an ASCII file format for transferring project information between Microsoft Project (MSP) and other applications that support the MPX file format such as Primavera Project Planner, Sciforma, and Timberline Precision Estimating.
 The MPX file format allows you to transfer project information that cannot appear in a table, such as detailed resource assignment information, calendar information, or information in the Project Info dialog box.

           link: "https://docs.fileformat.com/project-management/mpx/"

     format:
         # format loop
-        - icon: "far fa-file-POTM"
+        - icon: "far fa-file-powerpoint"
           title: " About POTM File Format"
           content: |
             Files with POTM extension are Microsoft PowerPoint template files with support for Macros.
 POTM files are created with PowerPoint 2007 or above and contains default settings that can be used to create further presentation files.
 These settings can include styles, backgrounds, colour palette, fonts and defaults along with macros that consist of custom functions for doing particular task.
 They may also be opened by a previous version of PowerPoint with Open XML document support installed.
 POTM files can be opened in Microsoft PowerPoint for editing like any other PowerPoint file.